Polkas/pacs/README.md

 [Supplementary Tools for R Packages Developers](https://polkas.github.io/pacs/index.html)

-- Supplementary Utils for CRAN maintainers and R packages developers.
+- Supplementary utils for CRAN maintainers and R packages developers.
 - Validating the library or packages health condition.
 - Exploring complexity of a certain package like evaluating sizes in bytes of all its dependencies.
 - Assessing life duration of a specific package version.